-What is income-based repayment?
+What is income-driven repayment?

-Types of income-based repayment plans
+Types of income-driven repayment plans

 There are four types of income-driven repayment plans you can apply for:

 |Pay As You Earn (PAYE)||10% of discretionary income||20 years||Direct Loans; FFEL loans; Perkins Loans if consolidated||If your income is not projected to increase|